endintiers/WildMouse.Unearth.PDFSniffer/README.md

 We then usually upload these files to a database or excel (for small pdf collections) so we can get a statistical view of the 'problem domain'.

+It's single-threaded...meh...it's cpu-bound.
+Rather than spending time working out how many CPUs there are and dispatching workers etc. I just run several copies on different sub-directories :-).
+So 5-6 at a time.